Visualization Generation with Large Language Models: An Evaluation: Introduction

+In this study, we aim to assess the capacity of LLMs to perform the NL2VIS task, focusing on utilizing the widely adopted Vega-Lite visualization grammar~\cite{Satyanarayan-tvcg2017-VegaLite} as the target output.
+To facilitate this evaluation, \revise{we employ eight different prompt strategies, tailored to meet the requirements of NL2VIS tasks.} These prompts are structured to encompass three key components: role definitions for instructing LLMs, sampled data tables illustrating the data schema, and user queries delineating the desired visualization tasks encompassing expected chart types and relevant data attributes.

+We employ several representative open-source LLMs for the evaluation, using the nvBench dataset~\cite{Luo-sigmod2021-NL2VISbenchmark} as the reference.
+Throughout the evaluation, we assess the performance of \revise{each prompt strategy by computing the corresponding vis accuracy, validity and legality metrics.} \revise{These metrics serve as a pivotal role} in gauging the capabilities of LLMs for NL2VIS tasks, offering insights into their potential utility in this domain.

+We conduct a detailed analysis of the evaluation results \revise{to uncover deep findings that can guide further studies} and delve into the limitations of an existing benchmark.
+Despite the evident capabilities of \revise{LLMs} in NL2VIS tasks, our evaluation results consistently reveal typical mistakes in the generated outputs.

+\revise{Upon detailed analysis, we identify three counterintuitive findings regarding the use of LLMs for NL2VIS tasks: more reasoning does not always lead to better performance, easier types do not always yield better results, and better-performing models do not always excel with every prompt strategy.} Furthermore, beyond \revise{these findings}, we found mistakes originating from the nvBench dataset benchmark itself, which require corrections to certain (NL, VIS) pairs.
+These errors in Benchmark span three primary categories: inaccuracies in query statements, improper data mapping, and incorrect underlying data/labels.

+\revise{Notably, these unexpected patterns, many of which were inconceivable prior to our evaluation highlight the way existing benchmark mistakes hinder further improvements in NL2VIS techniques.} Importantly, this study uses these insights to deliberate on potential approaches to correct the benchmark and improve the efficacy of the NL2VIS techniques in future endeavors.

-In summary, this paper has the following contributions: \begin{itemize}[leftmargin=5mm] \item We evaluate the capability of LLMs for the NL2VIS task based on vega-lite specifications using various prompt strategies.
-The evaluation results on LLMs based on NVBench reveal that GPT-3.5 has a powerful capability for generating Vega-Lite specifications. \item Our evaluation results on LLMs demonstrate the insights and directions for improving the NL2VIS benchmark. \end{itemize}
+In summary, this paper has the following contributions: \begin{itemize}[leftmargin=5mm] \item \textbf{Systematic Evaluation and Baseline.} We provide a comprehensive evaluation of LLMs' capacity for NL2VIS tasks, utilizing the nvBench dataset and Vega-Lite specifications under diverse prompt strategies, confirming the LLMs' ability to generate accurate specifications.

+\item \revise{\textbf{Novel Counterintuitive Findings.} We uncover three counterintuitive behaviors when using LLMs for NL2VIS: that easier chart types do not always yield better results, more reasoning is not always beneficial, and high-performing models do not uniformly excel across all prompts.} \item \textbf{Benchmark Validation and Improvement.} We identify critical limitations within the nvBench dataset, including incorrect query statements, improper visual mapping, and incorrect underlying data/labels.
+This analysis offers essential guidance for future work aimed at improving benchmark quality. \end{itemize}